 Patients request letters from their GP for a number of reasons and our doctors are frequently asked to provide private or ‘To Whom it May Concern’ letters or reports for third parties.
-The usual fee for a standard letter is £20.
+The usual fee for a standard letter is a minimum of £30.
 Although more complicated letters or reports may attract a higher fee.

 Why is there a charge?